 The artists’ colony on Monhegan is still alive and well, as it has been for over a hundred years.
-Some artists have viewing hours in their studios, times and locations of which are listed in a flier available at bulletin boards around the Village, and galleries around the Island show works of local artists.
+Some artists have viewing hours in their studios, times and locations of which are listed in a flier available at bulletin boards around the Village (and here) and galleries around the Island show works of local artists.
 More than a traditional souvenir, art from Monhegan is a constant reminder of this special place.

 Manana Island helps form Monhegan Harbor.
 Here may be found the rock purported to contain Norse or Phoenician inscriptions.
 The fog signal station of the Coast Guard was active here for many years.
 Transportation by skiff across the harbor can usually be arranged through one of the Inns or at Fish Beach.

 The Meadow, in the heart of the Village, is the source of the public water supply.
 Years ago it was dammed and used for ice-boating and skating.
 Look on the bulletin board on the rope shed by the meadow for announcements of current events.
 It is the sole-source aquifer for the island.
 You can barely see the water pumps on the hill in the center.

 The Tercentenary Tablet, on a rock in the yard of the one-room schoolhouse, commemorates John Smith’s voyage to Monhegan in 1614.
 The Schoolhouse itself is still operational for year-round children, and used constantly as a gathering place in the summer.

 Ice was harvested at the Ice Pond for about 100 years.
-The last harvest was in February, 1974; the old equipment is displayed in a shed behind the Museum at the Lighthouse.
+The last harvest was in February, 1974; the old equipment is displayed in a shed beside the Museum at the Lighthouse.
 The pond is an excellent spot for bird watching and a favorite skating area in winter.